Fusion-Lightguns/DIY-Fusion-Guns/Archive/ReadMe.md

    - For records

    - For  the code gnomes.
-They code better if they can see the odl code easier lol .
+They code better if they can see the old code easier lol .